trivago/triava/README.md

 - triava-[version]-javadoc.jar

 Maintainers can upload new versions to Maven Central Staging:

 `mvn clean deploy -P release`
+Before uploading a new version, you should:
+ - Fix all Javadocs warnings
+ - Run FindBugs and fix all bugs
+ - Update this README: Changes section
+ - Update this README: Update all version numbers

 ## Examples
 Have a look at the [examples folder](./src/examples/java/com/trivago/examples).